 5. Side by Side Comparison – Arthropods vs Annelids in Tabular Form

 What are Arthropods?

-In addition, arthropods possess an open circulatory system in which blood circulates through the body via filling up haemocoels, and it is an open circulatory system.
-Their visual sensing being operated through the compound eyes.
+In addition, arthropods possess an open circulatory system in which blood circulates through the body via filling up haemocoels.
+Arthropods have compound eyes, and they perceive visual sensing through these compound eyes.
 Most of them have antennae for other means of sensing.
 Both internal and external fertilization processes are present among arthropods.
-However, all the female adults lay eggs after a successful mating with a male.
+However, all female adults lay eggs after a successful mating with a male.
 The larval stages become adults after different time intervals following development, and those periods vary across species.
 As these animals develop, they shed their exoskeleton at many times during their lifetime.
-Overall, the fascination about these animals would never be ending as there are members of microscopic size to several metres long, and they can sustain even with one animal at any place that can grow up to millions with time.
+Overall, the fascination about these animals would be never-ending as there are members of microscopic size to several meters long, and they can sustain even with one animal at any place and can grow up to millions with time.

 What are Annelids?

-Annelids secrete their cuticle from their skin cells, and the cuticle is made up of collagen, but it is not as hard as in many other invertebrates.
-Many scientists believe that they have capillaries to take blood through organs, and it is a closed circulatory system in annelids.
+Annelids secrete their cuticle from their skin cells.
+Collagen is the protein that makes the annelid cuticle, and it is not very hard.
+Many scientists believe that they have capillaries to take blood through organs.
+However, annelids possess a closed circulatory system.
 They usually do not moult their cuticle, but some species shed their skin (leeches) or jaws (polychaetes).
-Their body cavity is a coelom but some annelid species do not have a coelom and some have it in a very small place.
+Their body cavity is a coelom, but some annelid species do not have a coelom, and some have it in a very small place.